taxigy/taxigy.github.io/_posts/2015-08-03-learning-clojure.markdown

 title: "How I learned Clojure while solving easy coding challenges"
 date: 2015-08-03
 categories: learning
+author: Rishat Muhametshin
 ---

 I decided to learn Clojure (and therefore ClojureScript, since the two intersect significantly) by doing.
-I've already done that with Javascript a peculiar, having it proven a good deal, so I'm repeating it again.
-I mean HackerRank challenges.
+Who'd ever blame me with that?

+I chose HackerRank as a platform for practice.
+There are other choices, of course, but I love HackerRank for two reasons:

+* it offers a REPL-style flow: I write code, run it against some tests, get results instantly,
+* before the code is submitted, I can test it against whatever cases I may imagine for as many times I need.

+So I started from [Introduction section within Functional Programming domain](https://www.hackerrank.com/domains/fp/intro).

-The first thing I encountered was that I didn't exactly know how to read from STDIN and parse input, pass it into a function and split into substrings in particular.
+The first thing I encountered was that I didn't exactly know how to read from STDIN in Clojure.
+I also didn't know how to parse input string or stream, pass it into a function and split into substrings in particular.

 The solution to this simple problem is, well, simple: